 If you are sitting on the edge of the bed before transferring to the wheelchair and begin to feel dizzy:

-• Lie down on the bed.
+- Lie down on the bed.

-• After the dizziness has passed slowly attempt to sit up on the edge of the bed.
-Wait to make sure you do not get dizzy again before transferring to the wheelchair. •
+- After the dizziness has passed, slowly attempt to sit up on the edge of the bed.
+Wait to make sure you do not get dizzy again before transferring to the wheelchair. ·

 If you are already in the wheelchair when you begin to feel dizzy:

-• You may need to do this a few times until your body becomes used to being upright.
+- You may need to do this a few times until your body becomes used to being upright.

-• If it continues, return to bed.
+- If the dizziness continues, return to bed.

-• There are medications that may help raise the blood pressure.
+- There are medications that may help raise the blood pressure.
 If hypotension continues to occur, consult your doctor.

 IMPORTANT NOTE: Do not attempt to fight the dizziness.
 It is not a matter of will power.
-If you ignore the early signs you might faint.
+If you ignore the early signs of hypotension, you might faint.
 If this happens and you do not assume a reclined position you will deprive your brain of blood and oxygen, possibly causing brain damage.